Code-Institute-Submissions/FitForLife/README.md

 # Testing
 In order to assure that the website performs efficiently and the features carry out the functions that they are created to, I conducted several tests which are outlined in a seperate [document](/test.md).

-# credits
+# Credits
 I would like to thank my father John O' Sullivan for his time, patience and abilibity to explain and help me understand certain parts of the project that I struggled with - his help was invaluable for the duration of this course.
 I would also like to thank Code Institute for their material on Boutique Ado which was a great example for this project.
+Versions of previous projects available on Github and Stack Overflow were also very usefull in understanding some aspects of the assignment not covered in the Boutique Ado example.
 Finally, I would like to thank my mentor Precious - who as always, provided constructive feedback and pushed me to develop the project to the best of my ability.